crew-sherlock/Experiment1/docs/onboarding/getting-started.md

 - *(Optional)* **RAG Experimentation Repository**: A clone of the RAG Experiment Accelerator repository, which includes tools for running experiments and evaluations of search queries and quality of response from OpenAI.
 This will help you decide on the configuration of your search index, chunking strategy, and search strategy by allowing you to test the performance of different Search and OpenAI related hyperparameters, compare the effectiveness of various search strategies.
 The repository will output a configuration file that can be transformed into a search index configuration file for the AIGA Project repository.

 ## Steps to set up a new project

+1. **Request to be added to the AIGA Users team**: Go to the [GitHub team](https://github.com/orgs/gsk-tech/teams/aiga-users) and request to be added to the team by selecting the "Request to join" button.
+This will allow you to trigger the "Create AIGA Project" workflow in the AIGA Starter repository.

 1. **Request a new project**: Go to GitHub Actions of [AIGA-starter](https://github.com/gsk-tech/AIGA-Starter) and run the "Create AIGA Project" workflow with chosen parameters (e.g. project name, CIID, infrastructure configuration).
 This will create a new repository and infrastructure artefacts based on the AIGA reference architecture.